List of Places of Scenic Beauty of Japan (Kanagawa)

-This list is of the Places of Scenic Beauty of Japan located within the Prefecture of Kanagawa.
+This list is of the Places of Scenic Beauty of Japan that are located within the Prefecture of Kanagawa.

 National Places of Scenic Beauty

 As of 1 January 2021, six Places have been designated at a national level.

 Prefectural Places of Scenic Beauty

 As of 1 May 2020, three Places have been designated at a prefectural level.

 Municipal Places of Scenic Beauty

 As of 1 May 2020, five Places have been designated at a municipal level.

 Registered Places of Scenic Beauty

 As of 1 January 2021, six Monuments have been registered (as opposed to designated) as Places of Scenic Beauty at a national level.